mganeva/documents/Design/MDHistoWorkspace/md_histo_ws.md

 Implementation of LoadDNSSCD algorithm for DNS single crystal data reduction has shown, that MDHistoWorkspaces accelerate data reduction a lot (by factor of 1000), make it more transparent and robust.
 The example data reduction script and a test dataset are available at (https://github.com/mantidproject/mantid/pull/22095).

 The disadvantage of the MDHistoWorkspaces is that obly the uniform binning is supported.
 This causes problem with diffraction-mode (e.g. non-TOF) data.
-THe image below illustrates this problem.
+The image below illustrates this problem.
 Points show the measured points and the blue stripes show the uniform bins.

-MDHistoworkspaces
 ![measured points in uniform binning](ubin.png)

 As one can see, the uniform binning for these data causes loss of the resolution.